LabPresse/PotentialsFromFRET/README.md

 We additionally created a class "FRETAnalyzerHMM" which performs the same analysis with HMM methods.
 Running the FRETAnalyzerHMM is identical to running FRETAnalyzer.

+# Questions and further explanation

+FRETAnalyzer is a work in progress.
+Further documentation will be provided as it is created.
+If you require assistance or would like more details, please do not hesitate to contact us at jsbryan4@asu.edu